Prepare for the arrival of your baby by attending one of our online education workshops for specific situations

 If individual support is more your style, attend a Breastfeeding Preparation Session for general breastfeeding information and tips, and then talk over any further concerns with a breastfeeding counsellor on the National Breastfeeding Helpline – available 24/7 and free of charge.
 Many of our breastfeeding counsellors (who answer your call) also lead our workshops and classes, and all are informed by the same evidence-led and practical information, free from any commercial bias.

 We do offer some face-to-face breastfeeding education classes for mothers expecting multiples, however, these may be limited depending on your location.

 Alternatively, our online Multiples Breastfeeding Preparation Sessions run more frequently and can be completed from the comfort of your own home.

-If you unable to attend either of these options, our ordinary live sessions or in-person Breastfeeding Education Classes will also provide you with information and support to help you prepare for your new arrivals.
+If you are unable to attend either of these options, our general live sessions or in-person Breastfeeding Education Classes will also provide you with information and support to help you prepare for your new arrivals.

 “We learnt SO much!
 We left with a great toolkit and the confidence to spot and solve our minor breastfeeding issues!

 Knowing that high-quality 24/7 support was waiting for us was so reassuring – we didn’t need it, but I loved knowing it was there!"